andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

 8) `Convolution_analysis_beta_exp_trends_no_radiative_cooling.ipynb` Notebook to run the convolution analysis for the long-term simulations without radiative cooling and beta_exp ranging in [0.001,0.3], necessary for the analysis in Section 5.1

 9) `Convolution_analysis_beta_exp_trends.ipynb` Notebook to run the convolution analysis for the long-term simulations with both radiative and adiabatic cooling and beta_exp ranging in [0.001,0.3], necessary for the analysis in Section 5.1 and
-For questions or support, please contact andrea.tramacere-at-gmail.comSection 5.2, and to produce Figure 6
+ 5.2, and to produce Figure 6

 10) `Phenomenology_trends_validation.ipynb` Notebook to run the validation of the phenomenological trends Section 5.1 of the paper Figure 7